juju/docs/src/en/commands.md

    **Summary:**

-   Displays the current status of Juju, services, and units.
+   Displays the current status of Juju, applications, and units.

    **Options:**